ShadBalti/ShadBalti/README.md

 </p>

 <p align="center">
   Welcome to my GitHub profile!
-I'm a 20-year-old self-taught web developer from Khaplu Barah, Gilgit-Baltistan, Pakistan.
+I'm a 20-year-old self-taught web developer from Barah valley, Khaplu, Gilgit-Baltistan, Pakistan.
 With a strong passion for coding and a knack for problem-solving, I enjoy contributing to open-source projects and building innovative web applications.
 </p>

 <h2 align="center">About Me</h2>